Resigning and Reinstating

 In addition to meeting the initial application requirements, an applicant who meets any of the criteria above will be required to conditionally register with the PEI College of Pharmacy and complete a refresher program under the supervision of a preceptor.
 The refresher program, completed over a 6 month period, consists of the following:

 - Successful completion of 140 hours of practice experience for each year or part year during which the applicant has not held registration (outside of the 3 year period) or,

 - Successful completion of 280 hours of practice experience and, within the year immediately preceding their application, complete the PEBC Qualifying Exam.

 The conditional registration may be extended for an additional 6 months period.
-An application must be made to the PEI College of Pharmacists and approved prior to the extension being granted.
+An application must be made to the PEI College of Pharmacy and approved prior to the extension being granted.